Iváncsa KSE

 Iváncsa Községi Sportegyesület is a professional football club based in Iváncsa, Fejér County, Hungary, that competes in the Nemzeti Bajnokság III, the third tier of Hungarian football.

 History

 Iváncsa is going to compete in the 2017–18 Nemzeti Bajnokság III.

-On October 19 2022.
+On October 19, 2022.
 Iváncsa pulled off the greatest result in their history, as they upset the reigning champions and cup holders, Ferencváros, winning 3–2 after extra time in the last 32 of the 2022–23 Hungarian Cup.

+On 28 May 2023, Iváncsa beat Kozármisleny SE 1–0 away in the first leg of the relegation playoff of the 2022–23 Nemzeti Bajnokság II season.
+However, the second leg was won by Kozármisleny 3–0; therefore, Iváncsa were not promoted to the second division.